 The original 4'04" video clip is released on The Video Collection and the Best Of Bowie DVD.
 Played live only on the European leg of the 1995/96 Outside tour.

 Dancing In The Street (Hunter/Stevenson/Gaye): five versions have been released of this duet with Mick Jagger: Bob Clearmountain 7" Mix and Instrumental on the single (EMI EA 204) and a Steve Thompson Mix, Dub Version and Edit on the 12" (EMI 12 EA 204).
 The 7" mix was included on the Singles Collection and Nothing Has Changed.
 The Singles 1969-1993 has a 3'16" version that fades slightly later, while the Best Of Bowie includes the slightly longer Edit (3'25" vs 3'10") from the 12".
 All versions (from both 7" and 12") have been released on the Dancing In The Street bootleg CD.
-In 2007, the Edit, Steve Thomson Mix and Dub were officially reissued as part of the Dancing In The Street EP on iTunes.
+In 2007, the Edit, Steve Thomson Mix and Dub were officially reissued as part of the Dancing In The Street EP.
 The 2'49" video clip of this song is featured on The Video Collection and the Best Of Bowie DVD; the promo shown at Live Aid did not feature the brass section present in the mix was released as a single.
 A live version with Mick Jagger, performed at Prince's Trust concert in the Wembley Stadium, London, on 20-06-86, is released on The Unreleased Stuff (Switch On!
-SO 2001-10-1) and on the Rolling Stones bootleg From Now To Then (Blue Moon BMCD28) and as a secret bonus track on the Boys Keep Singing 2CD-R.
+SO 2001-10-1) and on the Rolling Stones bootleg From Now To Then (Blue Moon BMCD28).

 Dancing Out In Space (Bowie): from The Next Day.

 Dancing With The Big Boys (Bowie/Pop): from Tonight.
 On the B-side of the 'Blue Jean' 12" (EMI 12 EA 181), an Extended Dance Mix and Dub Mix can be found.
 Both remixes were reissued in 2007 as part of the Blue Jean EP.
+The first was also included on Dance from Loving The Alien.
 Played on a limited number of gigs on the European leg of the 1987 Glass Spider tour.